Did you know you can boost your energy, immunity, gut health, and decrease belly fat with one straightforward morning habit?

 - Supplement with L-Glutamine to increase glutathione production, and further protect your gut lining, build muscle tissue, and increase immune function.
 One of the most effective ways of boosting your immune system and avoiding colds and flu, and therefore breaks from training, is to drink a heaped teaspoon of our L-Glutamine powder dissolved in water four to six times a day.
 L-Glutamine nourishes the walls of the small intestine, which contains 2/3 of the immune system.
 The stronger the small intestine, the stronger the immune system.

-- Supplement with Liposomal vitamin C to further reduce cell damage, recycle other antioxidants, and boost your immune system.
+- Supplement with our Vitamin C Complex Drink to further reduce cell damage, recycle other antioxidants, and boost your immune system.

 I hope I’ve convinced you that before reaching for your cup of java first thing in the morning, you’ll get more health benefits by switching it up with this simple recipe.